ubacm/ubacm.github.io/src/site/pages/log/index.md

 # Changelog
 The Changelog is a list of all of the changes we've made in UB ACM.
 We're doing this to keep people in the loop about the changes we've made.

+## April 27th, 2018
+* Added [Senior Salutations](/senior), a networking event for undergrads to meet upperclassmen and graduating seniors!
+* Modified header so it takes up less space.
+* Updated header expansion with new links.

 ## April 23rd, 2018
 * Introduced [Election](/election), a page containing information about the Chapter Elections.
 * Introduced [Constitution](/constitution), a page containing the chapter's constitution.